Gary Glenn: 2018 Michigan State Senate campaign

 Gary Glenn and his wife Annette moved from Midland to Bay County's Williams Township, in order to run in the August 2018 primary for the 31st District state Senate seat, comprising Bay, Lapeer, and Tuscola counties.
 He received 41% of the vote, losing to former state Rep. Kevin Daley with 59%.
 The state's two regional monopoly utility corporations—Consumers Energy and Detroit Edison—spent an estimated $1.2 million in "dark money" advertising against Glenn, who as chairman of the House Energy Policy Committee had advocated eliminating their monopoly powers and allowing customers to buy electricity from competing energy providers.
 Glenn's wife, Annette Glenn, succeeded him as representative for the 98th district in the state House.

 Personal life

-Gary Glenn is a member of Midland Baptist Church, a life member of the National Rifle Association, and was a founding board member of the new Midland Optimist Club.
+Gary Glenn was a member of Midland Baptist Church, and was a founding board member of the new Midland Optimist Club.

-He and his wife Annette were married in 1983, and they have five children and nine grandchildren.
+Glenn and his wife Annette were married in 1983, and they had five children and nine grandchildren.

 Glenn was diagnosed with stage 4 metastatic prostate cancer in January 2016, which showed indications of recurrence in 2018 and 2021.
+He died on July 27, 2023, at the age of 65.